I think we can agree SiteGround went downhill:

-They’re very fast, dashboard is very user-friendly, and support is better than anyone in this list (they promise 39 second support and this is true).
-A big benefit is they use LiteSpeed servers and have their own WPX Cloud CDN which is free on all accounts.
-Their security is so good that they offer to remove malware for free if you get it.
+They’re very fast (but not as fast as Matthew Woodward claims).
+The dashboard is very user-friendly, and support is also better than SiteGround (they promise 39 second support and this is true).
+WPX also uses LiteSpeed servers and have their own WPX Cloud CDN which is free on all accounts.
+The security is so good that they offer to remove malware for free if you get malware.

 WPX is also recommended by Matthew Woodward, however WPX was only #1 in his “WordPress hosting speed test” because WPX has caching + CDN installed while other hosts did not.
-But don’t get me wrong, they are faster than A2 Hosting, just not as fast as Cloudways.
+But don’t get me wrong, they’re fast, but not as fast as Cloudways Vultr High Frequency.

 WPX Hosting Pros